 You Call That Art?

-One of the best and worst things I have seen traveling in Netherlands is the Graffiti that is easily seen everywhere, but specially on trains and along the train tracks – although over the years this has been controlled.
+One of the best and worst things I have seen travelling in the Netherlands is the Graffiti that is easily seen everywhere, but especially on trains and along the train tracks – although over the years this has been controlled.

 Personally, I love what is now being termed “Street Art”.
 Unfortunately, most of the art along the train tracks is not exactly that.
 Mostly words painted on walls, it has very little to do with art.
 I am unaware of the local laws, but I have been seeing graffiti for years now and either the government doesn’t do anything about it, or stuff gets repainted on often.

 Nevertheless, it would be nice if these areas were given to local artists as canvases.
 Then again, art too lies in the eye of the beholder, so maybe I just need to look at it from a different perspective.